artefactory/xhec-mlops-crashcourse-2024/lessons/00-intro/best-practices/best_practices_guide.md

 └── README.md                     <- The top-level README for developers using this project
 ```

-Every project has its own needs and might not require all of these files or might ask for other ones.
+Every project has its own needs and might not require all of these files or might ask for new ones.
 Indeed, this very repository does not follow this exact structure to accomodate for the specificities of this lecture.
 However, increasing the standardization of the placement of these files is crucial to ensure that any developer can quickly read and understand your work in the future.

+### Demo

+- Check out the structure of this folder and navigate the files to see what is there and what is missing

-# Python virtual environments
+## Python virtual environments

-Once your project is set up, it is time to ensure that you have the proper environment to run your code.
+The first step to run python code is always to create a separated environment to run it.

-## Motivations
+### Motivations

 Here are some common development issues: